Contextual Multi-Factor Authentication (MFA)

 The duration of trust of the device can be configured with the tenant.externalIdentifierConfiguration.twoFactorTrustIdTimeToLiveInSeconds configuration value.

-The goal of this contextual check is to challenge the user for another factor of authentication whenever FusionAuth determines the risk of invalid access is higher than the user friction.
+The goal of this contextual check is to challenge the user for another factor of authentication whenever FusionAuth determines the risk of invalid access outweighs user friction.

-Tenant level configuration applies to all applications within a tenant.
+Tenant configuration applies to all applications within a tenant.
 The MFA policy has three values:

-• Enabled, where an MFA challenge occurs if the user has a valid MFA method, and if they don’t, there is no MFA challenge
+• Enabled: an MFA challenge occurs only if the user has a valid MFA method

 Here’s a diagram of the MFA challenge logic when the tenant has a policy for MFA.